Do You Need Our Help?

 Befriending Service

-One of our mums Line Grieve has recently set up a befriending service.
-Whether your child’s condition has been diagnosed or you are without one, they are here to help.
+Line and Rhi who run Little Stars, our stay and play group are here to help.
+Whether your child’s condition has been diagnosed a or not, they are here to help.
 This voluntary group offer advocacy, advice and a listening ear.

 Having a disabled child can be overwhelming and emotional especially in the beginning as you are finding your feet in this new world.
 A group of parents have formed a special support group just for you.
 We put parents in similar situations in touch with each other.
 All volunteers are parents/carers of special needs children so they understand what you are going through.
 They have all been where you are now.